What is electrostimulation in rehabilitation for?

 Electrostimulation in rehabilitation to relieve pain

-One of the main uses of electrostimulation in rehabilitation is its use to minimize and relieve pain.
+One of the main uses of electrostimulation therapy devices in rehabilitation is its use to minimize and relieve pain.
 There are specific programs for this purpose, although the professional can also determine the specific personalized programming that he considers appropriate for each case with the electrodes connected to the corresponding muscular zone.

 The electrostimulation for pain relief, depending on the type of injury or problem, can be applied in a very specific area or at general level in large areas of the body.
 Each personal case will recommend one or the other use.